Residence Life

 Team Leader

-Team Leaders (TLs) support and mentor a small team of either Junior Advisors or Community Advisors, while also serving as a CA for their house or hall.
-There is one TL per team: the Junior Advisor teams are divided by building, while the Community Advisor teams are grouped by building type (houses or halls).
-The charge of TLs is to foster a professional community of practice where staff members can collaborate, problem solve, share resources, and find camaraderie in the highs and lows of their work.
+Team Leaders (TLs) mentor and support a small team of Junior Advisors or Community Advisors while also serving as a Community Advisor for their own house or hall.
+Each team has one TL, with Junior Advisor teams organized by building and Community Advisor teams grouped by building type (houses or halls).
+TLs foster a professional community where staff collaborate, problem-solve, share resources, and find support through the challenges and successes of their work.

 +Duties and Responsibilities (Abridged)